 June 27, 2020: Most people are familiar with the monarch butterfly – a favorite sight of summer days.
 Perhaps less familiar is the milkweed plant, though without milkweeds, there would be no monarchs.
 Learn about these two species as we explore the meadows of the sanctuary.
 Edith G. Read Wildlife Sanctuary, 1 Playland Pkwy, Rye.1pm.
 Visit their website for more information.

 Bike the Bronx River Parkway

-Sundays: During Bicycle Sundays, the Bronx River Pkwy is open exclusively for bicyclists, joggers, walkers, foot scooters & strollers from 10-2pm.
+Sundays: During Bicycle Sundays, the Bronx River Pkwy is open exclusively for cyclists, joggers, walkers, foot scooters & strollers from 10-2pm.
 From Exit 22 at the Westchester County Center to Exit 4 at Scarsdale Road in Yonkers, the public can travel a round-trip distance of 13 miles!
 The road is closed to automobiles in that stretch of the parkway.
 Admission is free.
 Parking is available at the County Center lot in White Plains for $7.
 Visit their website for more information.

 Spend a Family Day at the Legoland Discovery Center in Yonkers